oitzujoey/duck-lisp/docs/faq.md

 ## Why use a bytecode virtual machine?

 Bytecode VMs are known to be fast and portable.
 JIT is faster, and reasonably portable with LLVM, but then it wouldn't run on platforms like AVR microcontrollers.
 I also don't want to have to keep up to date with the frequent LLVM releases.
+Bytecode is reasonably hard to reverse engineer since most symbols are stripped.

 ## Why did you call it "duck-lisp"?